sungkarb/Robotics-Navigation/README.md

 ```
 Open the link corresponding to your OS.
 (This should be chromedriver mac-arm64 or win64)
 **MAKE SURE YOU DOWNLOAD A `chromedriver`**
+Then, unzip the file and move the file named `chromedriver` into the `/browser/` directory.

 #### 5. Run the algorithm
 ```bash